balticembedded/be-uboot/BE_readme.txt

 loads configuration according to that - there is no specific/different kernel for each board.

--By default imx u-boot booting variables are set to load kernel from first FAT partition, where uImage should be resided, but this really depends on each devicd and u-boot version.
+-By default imx u-boot booting variables are set to load kernel from first FAT partition, where uImage should be resided, but this really depends on each device and u-boot version.

 ================================